 All of them were born and raised in War – in an endless war.
-In Sudan and Somalia wars have been ceaseless for the most part of the last five decades but nowdays the mainstream media have lost interest and no longer focusing into these conflicts and the underlying human plight.
-While the world’s attention is firmly on the Syrian population and their perilous crossing of the Mediterranean, the Somalis and the Sudanese are being, almost, forgotten.
+In Sudan and Somalia wars have been ceaseless for the most part of the last five decades but nowadays the mainstream media have lost interest and no longer focusing into these conflicts and the underlying human plight.
+The Somalis and the Sudanese are being, almost, forgotten.
 Nevertheless their flow is constant; tens of thousands are taking the roads ‘less travelled’, through smuggler’s routes trying to reach their ‘Promised Land’.

-When I met them in an abandoned textiles factory in the Greek harbour of Patra, trying to find the way and the means to cross Adriatic sea into Italy, were they are establishing communities within a vast de-industrialised area, the myth of Sisyphus sprang to mind:
+When I met them in an abandoned textiles factory in the Greek harbor of Patra, trying to find the way and the means to cross Adriatic sea into Italy, were they are establishing communities within a vast de-industrialized area, the myth of Sisyphus sprang to mind:

-Scorn serves well these most desperate of refugees: all of them had been smuggled eihter in boats from Djibouti to Yemen, or smuggled in trucks through Egypt, as part of wider trafficking operations involving several countries that apparently trafficks tens of thousands of people from the Horn of Africa to Arabian nations each year, heading into European Union.
+Scorn serves well these most desperate of refugees: all of them had been smuggled either in boats from Djibouti to Yemen, or smuggled in trucks through Egypt, as part of wider trafficking operations involving several countries that apparently traffics tens of thousands of people from the Horn of Africa to Arabian nations each year, heading into European Union.

 All of them they had already carried their ‘rock’ to the top of the ‘mountain’, and all of them watched their ‘rock’ rush down in few moments toward lower world whence they will have to push it up again toward the summit.
 They are going back down to the plain; when a smuggler betrayed them in false promises, where corrupted police seized their few dollars and belongings or simply beating them – “In Turkey, they were keep slapping me repeatedly across my face.
 The blows turned from slaps into punches.
 This lasted until felt semi-conscious on the ground at the policeman’s feet.”
 Corruption is endemic and the human trafficking trade lucrative.